kethanpabbi/R/README.md

 # R
-List of R functions helpful for starters
+List of R functions helpful for starters. <br/>
 You can install them in R studio and access the functions direcly.